-In the spring of 1974, the first International Meeting was held in Scotland with delegates from each participating country.
+In the spring of 1974, the first International Meeting was held in Scotland with delegates from each participating group.
 The following August, the first International Constitution was drafted in Ireland, formalizing Operation Friendship International as an organization.

 We are proud to say that through the work of our families through the years, Operation Friendship continues to be a vibrant organization providing enriching experiences to its participants!